All Episodes

 I will do what needs to be done to reduce the price you pay at the pump.

-Even if we drilled as much as we could, uh the price of oil is still set globally.
+Even if we drilled as much as we could, the price of oil is still set globally.

-This Keystone Pipeline, it would take years for that to have an impact on prices.
+This Keystone pipeline, it would take years for that to have an impact on prices.

-There's an impediment to production in the United States, as called the bankers on Wall Street.
+There's an impediment to production in the United States.

 Oil prices and gas prices are famously something that is largely outside of the direct control of any political figure.